EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 = Easy Forms for MailChimp 6.0.5.5 - April 5th, 2016 =

-* Fixed icompatability with the avada theme options page.
+* Fixed incompatibility with the avada theme options page.
 * Removed the admin dashboard widgets for non-admins.
 Note: To alter, use the `yikes-mailchimp-user-role-access` filter.

 = Easy Forms for MailChimp 6.0.5.4 - March 30th, 2016 =